About Our Choir

 Senior Choristers must demonstrate advanced vocal technique, fluency in sight-reading and an ability to sing harmony parts.
 Senior Choristers master a rigorous program of challenging music ranging from contemporary works written especially for them by Australian composers, to masterpieces by the great composers like Bach and Mozart, Mendelssohn, Debussy or Britten, and contemporary composers from around the world.

 Members of The Australian Children’s Choir perform two, three and four-part treble repertoire, and combine with adult ensembles performing SATB advanced repertoire, sometimes accompanied by professional orchestras.

 Repertoire performed includes a significant amount of music especially commissioned for the choir by leading Australian composers.
 Choristers continue to develop and learn music theory, advanced aural training and hone their performance skills under the supervision of some of Australia’s leading choral experts.

-Progression between choirs is based on their developing musical and performing abilities.
-Periodically staff will assess each young person’s development and readiness for progression to the next level.
+Progression between choirs is based on developing music and performance abilities.
+Staff periodically assess each young person’s development and readiness for progression to the next level.

-The ACC’s Reserve Choir meets once per week on Saturday afternoons from 2pm to 4.30pm and provides advanced training and performance opportunities for boys and girls aged 9 – 16, depending on the musical ability and experience of the chorister.
-The Reserve Choir is made up of advanced training choir students, who are preparing for entry into The Australian Children’s Choir.
-Choristers in the Reserve Choir may be invited to observe rehearsals on a Thursday evening from 7pm to 9pm and sometimes perform at corporate events.
+The ACC’s Treble Choir (formerly Reserve Choir) meets once per week on Saturday afternoons from 2pm to 4.30pm and provides advanced training and performance opportunities for boys and girls aged 9 – 16, depending on the musical ability and experience of the chorister.
+The Treble Choir is made up of advanced training choir students, who are preparing for entry into The Australian Children’s Choir.
+Choristers in the Treble Choir may be invited to observe rehearsals on a Thursday evening from 7pm to 9pm and sometimes perform at corporate events.
 Music camps twice per year are enjoyed, where intensive rehearsal and individual auditioning takes place, and choristers are able to get to know their mentors in the Senior Choir.

 Melody and Harmony Choirs